-Level I Prerequisites: Academic Reading and Writing Levels of 6; SUR 110 minimum grade "C+", may enroll concurrently Corequisites: SUR 180 0 lecture, 60 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; SUR 110 minimum grade "C+", may enroll concurrently Corequisites: SUR 180

 In the lab environment, students will learn, practice and perform essential skills required in the surgical setting.
 This course instructs students to apply the principles of introductory surgical procedures in a lab environment.
 Students are introduced to specific instruments, equipment and supplies in General Gynecological (Obstetrics) and Genitournary surgery.
 Students will practice and be evaluated on their surgical case management skills.
 The title of this course was previously Surgical Procedures III Clinical.